Michael Gielen (bishop): Episcopacy

+Auxiliary bishop of Auckland

 On 6 January 2020, Gielen was appointed auxiliary bishop of Auckland by Pope Francis as the titular bishop of Abbir Maius.
 He was ordained bishop at the Vodafone Event Centre, Manukau, Auckland on Saturday 7 March 2020 in the presence of 3,000 people.
 The principal consecrator was Bishop Patrick James Dunn and the principal co-consecrators were Bishop Stephen Lowe and Bishop Peter Cullinane The deacon at the ordination Mass was Deacon Henk Gielen of Papamoa, Michael Gielen's father.
 Other bishops participating included Cardinal John Dew, Bishop Michael Dooley, Bishop Colin Campbell, Bishop Basil Meeking, Bishop Owen Dolan, Bishop Denis Browne and Bishop Richard Umbers.
 The papal bull of appointment was read, on behalf of the Apostolic Nuncio, Archbishop Novatus Rugambwa, by Monsignor Edward Karaan, Deputy Head of Mission and First Secretary at the Apostolic Nunciature in Wellington.

+Bishop of Christchurch

 On 21 May 2022, Pope Francis appointed Gielen as the 11th Bishop of Christchurch.
-He is set to be installed as bishop in July.
+He was installed as bishop in July 2022.